• Skip to main content

 bhindi masala

-This bhindi masala also goes well in a school / office lunch box with some rotis.
-It’s my kids’ favourite and they don’t mind eating this on a rotation.
+This Bhindi Masala also goes well in a school / office lunch box with some rotis.
+It’s a kids’ approved recipe and am sure they will enjoy it even on weekly rotation.
 For a change sometimes I also add boiled potatoes.
+I have the more details in the tips section below.

 More Bhindi recipes